Aksinya-Bykova/mclsr-abstract/README.md

 ```
 Inplace operation.
 Don't have to create new object

 In CSR, all (9,000,000) numbers are stored tightly packed together.
-When the processor loads a row slice for processing, it reads the data in chunks (cache lines).
-The next numbers of the row already end up in the L1 cache before they are even needed
+When the CPU accesses an element, it fetches data in 64-byte cache lines, automatically pre-loading multiple subsequent weights into the L1 cache.
+This significantly reduces memory latency by minimizing direct RAM access, effectively aligning the implementation with the underlying hardware architecture

-I did something similar in C++ aligning the structure for a multithreading program
+I did [something similar in C++ in 2024 year](https://github.com/Aksinya-Bykova/Integral-OMP) aligning the structure for a multithreading program

 ```
 threshold = np.partition(row_slice, -k)[-k]